Regional Economic Development Grants

 The grants will boost investment in local regional projects that contribute to population and economic growth initiatives, local marketing and innovation pilots, and importantly, are driven by the community.

-Applications for Round 2 of the funding are now open.
-Applications close at 12 midnight on Friday 13 September 2019.
+Applications for Round 2 of the funding are now closed.

 Applications will be assessed on a competitive basis within the region, alignment with the Great Southern’s regional priorities and/or demonstration of an economic diversification and employment growth outcome.
 The GSDC’s priorities for the region are: